gamemanual0/gm0/source/docs/hardware-basics/tips-and-tricks.rst

 ===============
-Tips And tricks
+Tips and Tricks
 ===============
 Below is a collection of tips and tricks on basic building.
 Some of them may seem obvious, but almost every FTC newbie made these mistakes at least once.

 * **Color code your tools**.
 If you are using several different sizes of hex